ShrimpingIt/projects/README.md

 ## Issues, Bugs, Requests

-We invite those experimenting with our projects to report any issues they find, by clicking on the 'Issues' link on the right hand side of this page.
+We invite those experimenting with our projects to [report any issues they find](https://github.com/ShrimpingIt/projects/issues).
 This means we can improve the experience for future learners.